Questi0nM4rk/GameHacking/BasicsOfCheatEngine/ReadMe.md

 ## Tutorials

 Cheat engine has 2 tutorial.
+Which you can access by clicking *help* and *cheat engine tutorial*.

 - Basic tutorial:
     This is where you will learn the total basics of the engine, devided into 9 steps.